-In order to enable and sustain private-sector financing in the energy efficiency sector, and to maximize the effects of relevant investments, the EBRD’s Legal Transition Programme (“LTP”) engages with the Bank’s countries of operations to support policy and legal development and strengthen regulatory frameworks.
-Through policy dialogue and technical assistance LTP works with governments, regulators, regional and local authorities, representatives of civil society and sector players to help create and develop an investor-friendly, transparent and predictable legal and regulatory framework that conforms to international standards and best practices.
-Such engagement has included assisting governments with drafting strategic policy, legal and regulatory documents reflective of international standards and best practices; carrying out industry-related analysis and drafting national energy efficiency plans for different sectors; providing support with developing primary and secondary legislation promoting EU energy efficiency standards; and strengthening capacity of relevant sector regulatory authorities.
+The LTP engages with the Bank’s countries of operations to support policy and legal development and strengthen regulatory frameworks, in order to enable and sustain private-sector financing in the energy efficiency sector, and to maximise the effects of relevant investments.Our engagement includes assisting governments draft strategic policy, legal and regulatory documents that reflect international standards and best practices; carrying out industry-related analysis and drafting national energy efficiency plans for different sectors; supporting the development of primary and secondary legislation that promotes EU energy efficiency standards; and strengthening the capacity of relevant sector regulatory authorities.